sdewer/BeeMark/README.md

 ### Data & Backup
 - **Export** your full dataset as a dated JSON backup file
 - **Import** a backup to restore or transfer your data
-- All data stored locally in `localStorage` — nothing is sent anywhere
+- All data stored locally in the browser's **IndexedDB** — nothing is sent anywhere
+- Note: web (PWA) and Android app data are stored separately, since each runs in its own isolated browser context — use Export/Import to move data between them

 ---